NethermindEth/horus-checker/README.md

 map with information on flow tracking data, hints, accessible scopes, and source code location.

-`--debug_info_with_source`

-Dump the source code of all relevant .cairo files into a 'file_contents' field in the 'debug_info' of the JSON output.

 `--cairo_dependencies CAIRO_DEPENDENCIES`

 Path to dump a list of the Cairo source files used